Current Vacancies

 What we can offer you:

-- 30 days’ holiday, plus bank holidays and additional concessionary days, with the ability to ‘buy and sell leave.
+- 25 days’ holiday, plus bank holidays and 2 additional concessionary days and ½ day for your Birthday, with the ability to ‘buy and sell leave.

 - Access to an excellent pension scheme (Local Government Pension Scheme) with generous employer contributions.